jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 Lets take a look at this statement:[^90]

-* \$5 tells awk to look at the fifth "column".
+* \$5 tells AWK to look at the fifth "column".
-* \~ tells awk to do a RegularExpression match \/....\/ is a Regular expression.
+* \~ tells AWK to do a RegularExpression match \/....\/ is a Regular expression.
 * Within the RE is the string Linux and the special character \^.
 * \^ causes the RE to match from the start (as opposed to matching anywhere in the line).
-* Seen together: awk will match a regular expression with "Linux" at the start of the first column.
+* Seen together: AWK will match a regular expression with "Linux" at the start of the first column.

-You can find more information at this IBM tutorial: [Awk by example](https://www.ibm.com/developerworks/library/l-awk1/index.html "Awk by example")
+You can find more information at this IBM tutorial: [AWK by example](https://www.ibm.com/developerworks/library/l-awk1/index.html "AWK by example").
+The GNU version of AWK is called [gawk](http://www.gnu.org/software/gawk/ "GNU webpage for gawk") and it performs the same commands and options but is licensed under GPLv3+ as AWK was part of the proprietary UNIX tools and license.
+Linux systems symlink `awk` command to `gawk`.

 ### sed